Multimodal-Language-Department-MPI-NL/Heatmap/README.md

 ## 🔬 Research Context

-This module creates density-based heatmaps to visualize where participants place their hands during gestures, enabling comparative analysis of gesture space usage patterns.
-Based on Carl Börstell's work on sign language articulation extraction using MediaPipe.
+This module shows how to generate a scatterplot density heatmap depicting the location of participants’ wrist keypoints during a given movement signal.
+This visualization shows how participants use space during sign or gesture production.

 ## 🎯 What This Project Does